opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 ## 4. Checkout with corporate billing

 ### How to check out with corporate billing
-Tip: For a smoother checkout process, make sure that you have already set up corporate billing.
+Note: We assume that you have already set up corporate billing.

 1. During checkout, select corporate billing as the payment option.
 2. Enter the reason for purchase.